 Subject to charge or free of charge

 Public telecommunications can be subject to charge or free of charge.
-Also other than a commercial operator can be a telecommunications operator referred to in the Information Society Code because no charge requirement is laid down for public telecommunications in the Information Society Code.
+Also other than a commercial operator can be a telecommunications operator referred to in the Act because no charge requirement is laid down for public telecommunications in the Act.
 Thus, the regulation of telecommunications operators can concern, for example, cities or other non-commercial operators and free services provided on the internet.

 Set of users not subject to any prior restriction